-- Authors can submit abstracts for consideration as an oral or poster presentation.
+Authors can submit abstracts for consideration as an oral or poster presentation.
 While authors should indicate their preferred presentation format, the Summit Planning Committee reserves the right to make the final decisions on format and session.

-Authors are welcome to submit multiple abstracts or create their own panel. - Oral presentations: 15-minute oral presentations (slides optional) in one of the track sessions.
+- Oral presentations: 15-minute oral presentations (slides optional) in one of the track sessions.
 Oral presentations will be selected to fill a panel for each session. - Poster presentations: Visual presentations of innovative, current findings.
-Authors illustrate their findings by displaying graphs, photographs, diagrams, and limited text on poster boards.
+Authors illustrate their findings by displaying graphs, photographs, diagrams, and limited text on posterboards.